 It’s hard to find the right words to say goodbye to someone.
 Grief is a complicated emotion and sometimes it’s tricky to express how you feel with a speech or story.

 Here are some of our favourite saying goodbye poems.
-If you find one that you like, you might want to read it at the person’s funeral or print and share it as a tribute.
+If you find one that you like, you might want to read it at the person’s funeral or print it and share it as a tribute.

 Goodbye poems about death